-So in honor of the day, here's a recipe for a Chocolate Raspberry Tarte (or Tart)!
+So in honor of the day (and perhaps for Mother's Day?), here's a recipe for a Chocolate Raspberry Tarte (or Tart)!
 This recipe is adapted from the Art and Soul of Baking cookbook.
-Of course, I make a chocolate crust!
+Of course, I always make a chocolate crust!
 The crust in this recipe is not the usual one I make from chocolate cookie wafers.
 This one is made using cocoa powder, and you'll taste the difference.
 Of course, use only the best ingredients -- the very best cocoa.
 The original recipe calls for making 15 tiny tartlettes, but you can also make one big tart (or a pie, if you only have a pie pan).
 A tart is usually made in a shallow fluted pan, usually with a removal bottom -- a tart pan.
 Tarts rarely have an upper crust.

 CHOCOLATE RASPBERRY TART!